 Biography:Hailing from the Dixie, DJ has been flying for 10 years and has flown from the East Coast to the West Coast.
 Dj has traveled the skies professionally and brings that experience to the teaching environment.
 Technique, knowledge, and safety define his teaching style, allowing for comprehensive and complete training to help students reach for the skies.
 You might find a corny joke mixed in there also.
 Dj has a part time schedule here at Aero Maintenance.

 Hobbies: Firearms, Witty humor, and walks on the beach

-Peers describe Darrel as: Devoted, funny, and thorough.
+Peers describe DJ as: Devoted, funny, and thorough.